Skyline (Honolulu): Revised schedule and estimates

 An estimate released in November 2020 put the total cost of the project's construction and financing at $11 billion, and pushed back its expected completion date to 2033, with delays due to the COVID-19 pandemic and utility relocation work.
 By March 2021, this had grown to $12.4 billion, with its estimated completion date moved forward to March 2031.
+In 2025, after shortening the route to end in Kakaʻako rather than in Ala Moana Center, the expected budget was $10.079 billion, though a 2026 report suggested the budget may increase again by $111 million, leading to a final cost of $10.190 billion.
 Its construction constitutes Hawaiʻi's largest public works project ever.